 Visiting Lyme with your dog

-Where can I visit with my four-legged friend?
+Where can I walk with my dog?

 Assistance dogs are welcome in all areas of Lyme.